Illumina/manta/src/markdown/mantaUserGuide.md

 treated as representing one sample.
 * Alignments with basecall quality values greater than 70 are rejected (these are not supported on the assumption that this indicates an offset error)

+Manta also requires a reference sequence in fasta format.
+This must be the same reference used for mapping the input BAM files.
+The reference must include a `samtools`-style index in a file named to match the input fasta with an additional '.fai' file extension.

 ## Outputs